Synonym(s): common starling, English starling

 U.S. Habitat: European Starlings are common in urban, suburban, and rural areas.
 They are ground feeders of lawns, fields, sidewalks, and parking lots.
 They perch and roost high on wires, trees, and buildings.

 Native Origin: Europe

-U.S. Present: Cosmopolitan in the United States
+U.S. Present: Common in cosmopolitan areas of the United States.

 Rusty Blackbird, Brewer's Blackbird, Red-winged Blackbird, Common Grackle, Brown-headed Cowbird

 Exclusion: The most preferred and usually the

 most permanent solution: closing all openings larger that 1 inch with nylon or plastic netting

 European Starlings may be excluded from buildings or other structures.

 Frightening: Frightening can be effective in dispersing starlings from roosts and other small sites.
 Visual frightening devices include scarecrows, mylar tape, hawk kites, and eye-spot balloons.
 Auditory frightening devices include recorded distress call tapes, pyrotechnics, and propane cannons.